*Warning: If you give a boy a book on how to build weapons it will lead to building a helmet, a shield, a tunic, a cape…

 Then I found myself buying material at the fabric store.
 I was able to buy 2 yards of gray, 1 yard of blue and 1 yard of red and the cost was around $8.
 The directions in the book are based on sewing a few straight seams, but I didn’t want to get my sewing machine out so we duck taped our seams together.

 Now their outfits are complete…NO…the cry for shields was next.
 The book does provide directions on building shields out of plywood and other materials.
 Since I had a broken shield I bought at a yard sale for a $1 we skipped the directions.
 We found the broken shield and Dad began the repairs.

 My Greek Hoplite soldier needed a round shield.
 I knew cutting a piece of plywood in a circle was beyond my ability.
 Then Dad gave us an old hubcap and it was the perfect shape and size.
 We covered the hubcap in duck-tape, backed it with a piece of cardboard and added some rope handles on the back.

 The best part about this book…the rules of war.
 Since the authors of the book have been deemed cool and amazing, my boys were on board with the rules.
 The best rule…no fighting with girls.
 I am now the best-protected mother in the neighborhood.

 After everything was built, my total spent was around $20.
 The week building with my boys was the perfect summer boredom buster.
 The best part, their excitement about their history lessons starting soon.

 We were also given the e-book on the Barbarians, which I had planned to make things out of but with the excitement of finishing their Roman and Greek outfits, we ran out of time.

-Since my daughter wants the ax out of The Barbarian Book, I might find myself on a field trip to Lowes.
+Since my daughter wants the ax out of The Barbarian Book, I might find myself on another field trip to Lowes.